Legalization of militants: Kiev needed PMCs

-But, presumably, places in it will be very expensive.
-Making this assumption, I proceed from the fact that this body will “issue licenses for the import and export of weapons as part of foreign economic activity”.
-That is, speaking humanly, of the private arms trade, which will thus be legitimized in the "non-winter" environment.
-Well, already tired of the local military to climb at night from time to time from warehouses and arsenals everything from guns to tank spare parts.
+But, presumably, the places in it will be very expensive.
+Making this assumption, I proceed from the assumption that this body will "issue licenses for the import and export of weapons in the framework of foreign economic activity."
+That is, speaking as a human being, it is the private arms trade, which will thus be legalized in the “nezalezhnoy”.
+Well, the local military has already bothered to climb and carry everything at night from warehouses and arsenals - from machine guns to tank spare parts.
 They want, you know, to steal without looking back.
-How many and exactly what types of weapons this way will fall into the hands of terrorists of all stripes and around the world, I can not presume.
-Yes, and no one will undertake, I am sure.
-All the years of its existence, Ukraine has been a defendant in scandals involving the smuggling of weapons to the most exotic points of the globe, and, as you can see, it does not intend to refuse from traditional business.
-It’s just that now there will be those who for this will need to be obligatory and almost legally “unfasten”.
+How many and what types of weapons in this way will be in the hands of terrorists of all stripes and around the world, I do not presume.
+Yes, and no one will undertake, I'm sure.
+For all the years of its existence, Ukraine has been involved in scandals involving the smuggling of weapons to the most exotic parts of the world and, as you can see, does not intend to give up the traditional "business".
+It's just that now there will be those who will need to "unfasten" without fail and almost legally.
 For licenses ...

 Another extremely interesting point - there will be no restrictions on hiring personnel for PMCs.
 A criminal record will only be an obstacle to becoming their founder.
 And to serve - even with three terms for the murder!
 And this one is absolutely irrefutable evidence: the law, which they are now trying to push through parliament, has several main goals at once.
 Firstly, to give the oligarchs and others who have the appropriate financial capabilities (the statutory fund of the Ukrainian PMC should initially be approximately 6 million hryvnias, that is, 24 million rubles), create their own private armies on the eve of the upcoming “big redistribution”, a fight for resources and territories .
 Secondly, this is a handout to punishers who have undergone good work, an opportunity for them not only to legally unite in packs under the “right” and necessary “roofs”, but also to legalize their colossal arsenals.
 Thirdly, the same exact opportunities are given to right-wing radical organizations of a nationalist and frankly Nazi kind.
 Well, the current purely mercantile benefits for those in power are like receiving huge bribes from arms dealers.